ConnectNowUK/docs/docs/api-philosophy.md

 Some responses are paginated.
 You can access additional pages by passing the `page` parameter.
 Paginated responses include additional information to help you build pagination on the frontend.

+By default, 15 results will be returned per page.
+You can choose to return up to `249` records per page or less by passing the `per_page` parameter.

 ```json
 {
 	"current_page": 1,